We’ve all got opinions

-As if it started this way
+As if it started out this way

-Defining ourselves.
 In conversation, I find the perfectly “natural” question, “So what do you do?” to be pretty personal, just this side of asking someone about their sexual orientation.
 We hardly are defined by what we “do” any more than by what we do in bed (or whereever).
-And so that “space” of some workers’ estrangement from the product of their labor grows, just as it does for some young people these days vis-à-vis their gender and sexual preference(s).
+And so that “space” (GO4’s term) of some workers’ estrangement from the product of their labor grows, just as it does for some young people these days vis-à-vis their gender and their sexual preference(s).
 Last summer Harvard’s Gay & Lesbian Review reported that, according to a British poll, “only 46 percent of eighteen- to 24-year-olds identified as ‘exclusively heterosexual’—0 on the Kinsey scale.”
 Another 35 percent fell in the categories of Kinsey’s 1 (predominantly hetero, only incidentally homo) and 2 (predominently hetero, but more than incidentally homo).
 So nearly one out of 5 fell into the area of bisexual-to-exclusively-gay.
 A 2017 poll stateside already had expanded that sample to ages 18–34, and the result matched: 20 percent IDing as LGBTQ.28 The same journal then reported last fall that stats from a survey of Yale’s first-year class—admittedly a tiny sample—essentially were the same, even if the categories weren’t Kinsey’s.
 “Straight” came in at 76 percent, while “Asexual/Ace” polled at three, “Questioning” at six, “Bi/Pansexual” at nine, and “Gay/Lesbian” at five percent.29 Just as there are people who accept a sexual status quo on its face yet move beyond its bounds—say, anyone in that 2 slot on the Kinsey scale—, there are workers who do the same.
-Even those who adhere to “be thankful you have a job,” as if all value came from Capital—“as if it started this way” (GO4)—, manage to finagle the system by myriad methods, from stealing paperclips to calling in sick, at the very least.
+Even those who adhere to “be thankful you have a job,” as if all value came from Capital—“as if it started out this way” (GO4)—, manage to finagle the system by myriad methods, from stealing paperclips to calling in sick, at the very least.

 are casting their problems on society, and who is society?
 There is no such thing!
 There are individual men and women and there are families and no government can do anything except through people and people look to themselves first.32